Marguerite-A. Primeau: Writing career

 Primeau began writing fiction in the late 1950s, starting work on her first novels Dans le muskeg (In the Muskeg) and Maurice Dufault, sous-directeur (Maurice Dufault, Vice-principal) around this time.
 Dans le muskeg appeared in 1960.
-It concerns a schoolteacher from Montreal, Joseph Lormier, who takes a post in a Francophone village northern Alberta.
-During an economic crisis, an English-speaking Irish merchant saves the village, leading the teacher to fear the growing influence of English.
+It concerns a schoolteacher from Montreal, Joseph Lormier, who takes a post in a Francophone village in northern Alberta.
+After an English-speaking Irish merchant saves the village during an economic crisis, the teacher begins to fear the growing influence of English.
 The teacher also falls in love with a Métis woman named Antoinette Bolduc but declines to marry her, causing him to bear a lifelong regret.

 While the manuscript had been completed much earlier, Maurice Dufault, sous-directeur only appeared in 1983 after a troubled and winding publication process.
 E. D. Blodgett was a major advocate for its publication; he wrote a preface to the original version that was declined by the publisher, but was much later invited to write the preface for its English version, translated by Maureen Ranson.
 The novel concerns an embittered, middle-aged schoolteacher who is diagnosed with a terminal illness.
 He proposes to marry the pregnant and desperate sister of one of his Polish students, which begins to rouse in him a sense of social responsibility that transforms his life.

 Primeau's third novel, Sauvage-Sauvageon (published in 1984), won the Prix Champlain for works written by Francophones from or living in Canada outside of Quebec.
 She followed this novel with two collections of stories: Le Totem (The Totem), published in 1988, and Ol' Man, Ol' Dog et l'enfant et autres nouvelles (Ol' Man, Ol' Dog, and the Kid and Other Stories), published in 1996 with an expanded second edition released in 2004.